valentinkm/AdversarialSimulation/README.md

 ## Thesis by Kriegmair

-The `VK/thesis` subdirectory contains all files generating the Master's thesis by Kriegmair using data from the `VK/simulation/results` directory.
+The `VK/thesis` subdirectory contains all files generating the Master's thesis by Kriegmair using data from the `VK/simulation/results` directory and is viewable [here](https://valentinkm.github.io/AdversarialSimulation/thesis/thesis.pdf).

-## Simulations by Kriegmair
+### Simulations by Kriegmair

 The `VK/simulation` subdirectory contains the code and Docker setup to replicate the studies conducted in the adversarial simulation by Kriegmair.
-For local (demonstrative or full) replication use the following instructions:
+For local replication use the following instructions:

-### Prerequisites
+#### Prerequisites

 - **Docker**: Ensure you have Docker installed on your system.
 You can download and install Docker [here](https://www.docker.com/get-started).

-### Setup Instructions
+#### Setup Instructions

-#### 1. Clone the Repository
+##### 1. Clone the Repository

 First, clone this repository to your local machine and navigate to the simulation directory: